shenanigans/node-surveil/README.md

   // a new file has been added and the initial
   // content write operation appears to have
   // concluded.
+  // if no arguments are provided, the watched path
+  // was missing and has appeared.
   // If filename filters are present, filename will
   // conform to them.
 });